-Todd Brown is a doctoral candidate in Environmental Psychology at the CUNY Graduate Center.
+Todd Brown is a graduate of Environmental Psychology at the CUNY Graduate Center.
 Overall, his empirically focused psychosocial research lies at the intersection of race, space and place with a desired outcome of increased environmental justice and social equity in architecture, urban design and planning.
 His dissertation research explores the sensory cues that generate spatial and social imaginaries of the built environment.
 In this line of inquiry, he is interrogating what environmental elements—such as design features and other physical properties—are used in the development of different individuals’ environmental schema about the socio-physical and racial characteristics of various urban spaces.
 His previous research has examined the relationship between the perception of architectural space as racialized and its evaluation and meaning.
 In this research, he examined the role of architecture in the social dynamics of gentrification by exploring the effects of perceived spatial whiteness/non-whiteness on the perception and evaluation of architectural spaces.

 Todd has studied and researched architectural design internationally in various countries including Mexico, Spain and Germany.
 Additionally, Todd has worked on sustainable design projects as part of the student-based volunteer group, Global Architecture Brigades, in Coclé, Panamá.
 He has also been an invited juror and guest architectural critic at the University Of Illinois at Chicago School of Architecture for various undergraduate design studios.